 - 1. Comply with all laws applicable to its business and the Certificates it issues in each jurisdiction where it operates, - 2.
 Comply with these Requirements, - 3.
-Comply with the audit requirements set forth in Section 17 of this document, and

-4. If a CA, be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.
+Comply with the audit requirements set forth in Section 17 of this document, and - 4.
+If a CA, be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.

 If a court or government body with jurisdiction over the activities covered by these Requirements determines that the performance of any mandatory requirement is illegal, then such requirement is considered reformed to the minimum extent necessary to make the requirement valid and legal.
 This applies only to operations or certificate issuances that are subject to the laws of that jurisdiction.
-The parties involved MUST notify the CA/Browser Forum of the facts, circumstances, and law(s) involved, so that the CA/Browser Forum may revise these Requirements accordingly.
+The parties involved MUST notify the Application-Software-SuppliersCA/Browser-Forum of the facts, circumstances, and law(s) involved.